thekiefs/gvoice-sms-takeout-xml/README.md

 ## Testing with an emulator:
-**I STRONGLY recommend using an emulator to test the output before importing to your phone**
+**I STRONGLY recommend using an emulator (NOT a spare physical device) to test the output before importing to your phone**
 1. Open your emulator application of choice (I used Android Studio AVD).
 1. Install SMS Backup & Restore.
   * I did this by downloading the APK from [SyncTech](https://www.synctech.com.au/sms-backup-restore/) then installing using ADB: i.e. ` adb install .\SMSBackupRestore-freeProductionRelease-10.20.002.apk`.